 Contrary to popular belief, non-corrosive ammunition has a shorter shelf life than its corrosive counterparts.
 Speculations are suggesting that newer ammunition with lead-free primer type has an expiration date of 25 years.
 However, no studies have proven such claims to be valid.

-Full metal jackets and brass-lined ammunition are both highly resistant to lead degradation.
+Full metal jacket and brass-lined ammunition are both highly resistant to lead degradation.
 The copper or brass metal cartridges enclosing the soft lead core offer an added layer of protection against humidity.

 Related Posts: